 What Are White Fillings?

 In the past, dental cavities were filled with a mixture of metal alloys, known as amalgam.
 We no longer use this material for many reasons.
-In modern dentistry, there are two types of white fillings that are available: Resin Restorations which are white or Porcelain Onlays if there is too much decay.
+In modern dentistry, there are two types of white fillings that are available: Resin Restorations or Porcelain Onlays if the decay is very deep.

 Which Type Of Filling Is Best For Me?

 We offer two white filling options in our office: resin fillings or porcelain restorations.
 When deciding which type of filling is best, it is necessary to evaluate all the advantages and disadvantages of each choice.
 White fillings are slightly more expensive.
 However, many patients prefer the natural, beautiful look and feel of white fillings.
 Patients receive detailed information about their filling options and how they compare to help them make the most educated and confident decision for themselves.

 This filling is the replacement for the old silver amalgam fillings that are in the back of your mouth.
 Resin restorations are bonded to the tooth to provide a seal between the tooth and restoration.
 Many shades are available; therefore, when you open your mouth, no one even knows that you even have any fillings at all.
 The technique we use for placement reduces the possibility of post treatment sensitivity.
 As with all direct restorations, if there is too much decay, an alternative is needed.

 When the restoration in a posterior tooth has too much decay, this is the best solution.
 An onlay covers the functional parts (the top) of the tooth.
 It is as strong as a crown but much less invasive.
 The porcelain colour blends with the colour of your natural tooth.
 An onlay is a long lasting cosmetic restoration, much like a crown.